NikKowPHP/skinova/docs/app_description.md

 - This allows users to correlate their `Routine` adherence with tangible visual progress.

 ### D. Admin & Support Journey
-- An administrative journey allows authorized staff to manage user accounts, view consultation histories, and handle support requests via a dedicated `/admin` dashboard.
-This role is protected and requires a specific subscription tier (`ADMIN`) set in the database.
+- An administrative journey allows authorized staff to manage user accounts, view consultation histories, handle support requests, and **manage application-wide feature flags via a `SystemSetting` module**.
+This is all handled through a dedicated `/admin` dashboard, protected by a specific `ADMIN` subscription tier.
+A key initial feature flag is the **"Early Adopter Mode,"** which automatically grants new users a "PRO" tier subscription when enabled.

 ## 3. Technical Architecture